Supper Fast: Poor-Man’s Steak (or Stuffed Hamburger)

 Instructions

-1. Grill the onions, bell peppers & jalapenos on a griddle coated with bacon grease & set aside.
+1. Grill the chopped onions, bell peppers & jalapenos (if using) on a griddle coated with bacon grease until soft & set aside.

 2. Season ground beef with 1 teaspoon salt, 1/2 teaspoon of pepper & 1/2 teaspoon onion powder.

-3. Separate the 2 lbs of ground meat into sections of just under 1/4 lb each, resulting in 10 halves (5 burgers).
+3. Separate the 2 lbs of ground meat into 10 equal sections of approximately 1/4 lb each (5 burgers).

-4. Flatten meat sections & add the sautéed peppers & onions to the middle of half the patties.
+4. Flatten each meat section & add the sautéed peppers & onions to the middle of half the patties.
 Add a small cube of cheese on top of the sautéed veggies.
+Then top with another section of ground meat and press the edges to seal.

-5. Fry each side until done - about 5-6 minutes each side.
+5. Fry each side of the patty until done - about 5-6 minutes each side.

-6. Serve them on a bed of fried potatoes and ladle on brown gravy.
+6. If desired, serve patties on a bed of fried potatoes and ladle brown gravy on top.

 Recipe Notes